 Skip to contents

-Calculates nearest neighbor distances in geographic space or feature space between training data as well as between training data and prediction locations.
-Optional, the nearest neighbor distances between training data and test data or between training data and CV iterations is computed.
+Calculates nearest neighbor distances in geographic space or feature space between training data as well as between prediction locations and training data.
+Optional, the nearest neighbor distances between test data and training data or between different CV folds is computed.

 Usage